tPayne0647/pwnagotchi_screen_color_invert/README.md

 ```

 ### Setting File Permissions
-After cloning the repository, you need to set the execute permissions for the scripts.
-Run the following commands:
+After cloning the repository, you need to set the execute permissions by running the following command:
 ```
 chmod +x invert_colors.sh
-chmod +x invert_open.sh
 ```

-### Script Descriptions

-1. **invert_colors.sh**: This script inverts the colors of the Pwnagotchi's display.

-2. **invert_open.sh**: A helper script to execute `invert_colors.sh` with the necessary permissions.

 ### Configuring PiSugar
-To use these scripts with your PiSugar battery, follow these steps:
+To use this script with your PiSugar battery, follow these steps:

 1. Access the PiSugar Web GUI on your device ` http://<your raspberry ip>:8421`
 2. Navigate to the *Custom Button Function* section where you can assign actions to button presses.
-3. Assign `/home/pi/pwnagotchi_screen_color_invert/invert_open.sh` to the desired button press.
-This will trigger the screen color inversion when the button is pressed.
+3. Paste `sudo /home/pi/pwnagotchi_screen_color_invert/invert_colors.sh` to the desired button press.

 ## Usage
 Press the configured button on your PiSugar battery to invert the screen colors of your Pwnagotchi.
 It will restart after a few seconds and will come back up with the colors inverted.
 Press the button again to restore the original colors.

 ## Notes
+- Ensure that your Pwnagotchi, PiSugar and Waveshare screen are correctly set up before running the scripts.
 - The `invert_colors.sh` script creates a backup of the original `view.py` file before making changes.
-- Ensure that your Pwnagotchi and PiSugar are correctly set up.
 - The log file can be found in the project directory as `invert_colors.log` for troubleshooting.

 ## Contributing